dickinson-comp232-fall22/dickinson-comp232-fall22.github.io/textbook-instructions.md

   grading performed by Canvas will not affect your Dickinson grade in any way.

+* This version of the textbook was assembled in fall 2021.
+The title of the book and the Canvas course reflect this.
+The fall 2021 version of the book is the correct version to use for our current course.

 ## Offline version

 An [offline version of the